 We follow an internal complaints and dispute resolution procedure to ensure that complaints raised are resolved fairly, quickly and effectively.
 Don’t hesitate to raise any concerns with us.

 Our complaints procedure is summarised in our Client Care Letter and set out in full in our Terms of Business.
 A copy of our current Terms of Business can be downloaded below.
 Alternatively, you may request a copy of the Terms of Business from the person working on your case or our Client Care Team.

-Where we are unable to resolve your complaint through our internal complaints process, you may have a right to complain about our service to the Legal Ombudsman.
-The Legal Ombudsman is an independent complaints body which deal with legal services complaints.
-You can make a complaint to the Legal Ombudsman within six months from the date of our final decision under our own internal complaints procedure.
-You must also take any complaint to the Legal Ombudsman:
+Where we are unable to resolve your complaint through our own complaints process, you may have a right to complain about our service to the Legal Ombudsman.
+The Legal Ombudsman is an independent complaints body which looks at legal services complaints.